mendix/docs/content/en/docs/appstore/use-content/modules/snowflake/_index.md

 The [External Database connector](https://marketplace.mendix.com/link/component/219862) is the recommended option that you can use to integrate your Mendix app with Snowflake.
 It offers a premium developer experience where you can test connections and queries during design time by using a view of all schemas and objects to which you can connect.
 It makes use of the JDBC protocol and the usage of Python stored procedures in addition to Java.

 The External Database connector only supports system-level authentication.
-It can authenticate in Snowflake by using the username and password of a single Snowflake user or it also offers key-pair authentication with a private key.
+It can authenticate in Snowflake by using the username and password of a single Snowflake user.
+It also offers key-pair authentication with a private key.
 The connector does not support role-based access control (RBAC) per end user.

 The External Database connector has GA support for Snowflake from [Studio Pro 10.12](/releasenotes/studio-pro/10.12/) (Beta versions are available from [Studio Pro 10.10](/releasenotes/studio-pro/10.10/)).
 Some Cortex functionalities are currently limited when using the External Database connector, but they are on the roadmap.